efogtech/endgame-trackball/ASSEMBLY.md

 Now, please be extremely careful while soldering microswitches.
 Almost every pad has a bunch of micro passives near it.
 It's really easy to desolder one or several, ask me how I know.
 Admittedly, a big oversight from my side.
 Desoldering may or may not be fatal — if it's a capacitor, you lose just hardware debounce functionality.
-If it's a resistor, the button is dead, and you need either solder a new resistor, or short the pads.
+If it's a resistor, the button is dead, and you need to either solder a new resistor or short the pads.

 Now, keeping that in mind, do the job.
 Silkscreen will guide you in terms of how to install switches.
 Here goes the vibration motor too — red is plus, blue is minus, and you have silkscreen hints over there.